 Dental veneers are custom-made shells applied to natural teeth for the dual purpose of adding strength and beauty.
-They can provide protection to teeth that have been chipped, broken or treated with root canal therapy.
-They also offer an opportunity to cosmetically lengthen, widen, straighten and of course whiten the underlying teeth.

 There are two different types: composite and porcelain.
 The key difference between these is the material used.
 The former are made from composite resin, a white filling material; the latter from porcelain, which is a hardened translucent ceramic.

 The advantages of composite veneers are they require very little preparation of the underlying natural teeth, provide immediate results in a single treatment session and are approximately half the price of their porcelain counterparts.
 Porcelain, on the other hand, is stronger and longer lasting than composite resin, requires less maintenance and offers superior aesthetics — generally it will blend seamlessly with the surrounding natural teeth.

 Your choice may be determined by your preferred treatment process, your short-term budget and your desired outcome.

 The treatment process for composite resin veneers is one of direct bonding to your teeth, also known as dental bonding.
 (This is the same method that’s used to place a composite filling.)
 One of the advantages of composite veneers is that they require only one visit to the dentist.
 Another benefit is that composite is a cheaper option than porcelain in the shorter term.